CALENDAR OF EVENTS

 We update our website’s calendar every week to keep you up-to-date on information you need to know.
 You can click into each event to see its details.
-From here, you can also subscribe to our calendar so that CPP events appear in your schedule.
+From here, you can also subscribe to our Google Calendar so that our events will appear on your personal schedule.